France and weapons of mass destruction: History

+De Gaulle also wanted to end French–Israeli nuclear cooperation and said that he would not supply Israel with uranium unless the plant was opened to international inspectors, declared peaceful, and no plutonium was reprocessed.
+Through an extended series of negotiations, Shimon Peres finally reached a compromise with Foreign Minister Maurice Couve de Murville over two years later, in which French companies would be able to continue to fulfill their contract obligations and Israel would declare the project peaceful.
+Due to this, French assistance did not end until 1966.
+However, the supply of uranium fuel was stopped earlier, in 1963.
+Despite this, a French uranium company based in Gabon may have sold Israel uranium in 1965.
+The US government launched an investigation but was unable to determine if such a sale had taken place.

 The United States began providing technical assistance to the French program in the early 1970s through the 1980s.
 The aid was secret, unlike the relationship with the British nuclear program.
 The Nixon administration, unlike previous presidencies, did not oppose its allies' possession of atomic weapons and believed that the Soviets would find having multiple nuclear-armed Western opponents more difficult.
 Because the Atomic Energy Act of 1946 prohibited sharing information on nuclear weapon design, a method known as "negative guidance" or "Twenty Questions" was used; French scientists described to their U.S. counterparts their research, and were told whether they were correct.
 Areas in which the French received help included MIRV, radiation hardening, missile design, intelligence on Soviet anti-missile defences, and advanced computer technology.
 Because the French program attracted "the best brains" of the nation, the U.S. benefited from French research as well.
 The relationship also improved the two countries' military ties; despite its departure from NATO's command structure in 1966, France developed two separate nuclear targeting plans, one "national" for the Force de Frappes role as a solely French deterrent, and one coordinated with NATO.

 France is understood to have tested neutron or enhanced radiation bombs in the past, apparently leading the field with an early test of the technology in 1967 and an "actual" neutron bomb in 1980.
 (Note: UK parliamentary question on whether condemnation was considered by Thatcher government.)